mo-aladdin/fetch-cis/README.md

 1. Clone or download the repository to your local machine.
 2. Install the required dependencies mentioned in the prerequisites section.
 3. Generate a standard Netscape format `cookies.txt` file containing valid session cookies for the [CIS WorkBench website](https://workbench.cisecurity.org/).
 You can generate this file using the [ExportCookies](https://github.com/rotemdan/ExportCookies) browser plugin.
 Place the `cookies.txt` file in the same directory as the script.
-4. Get a `navtree.json` JSON file for the benchmarks you wish to download and place it in the same directory as the script.
+4. Get the benchmark ID for the benchmarks you wish to download, For example, For Microsoft Azure Foundations Benchmark v1.5.0 [https://workbench.cisecurity.org/benchmarks/8528](https://workbench.cisecurity.org/benchmarks/8528) the ID will be 8528.
-    - The file is requested by the browser when you visit a benchmarke page on cisworkbench.org.
-    - For example, If you visit [Microsoft Azure Foundations Benchmark v1.5.0](https://workbench.cisecurity.org/benchmarks/8528) the page will make a request for a `navtree.json` at [https://workbench.cisecurity.org/api/v1/benchmarks/8528/navtree](https://workbench.cisecurity.org/api/v1/benchmarks/8528/navtree)
-    - Download the file and place it in the same directory as the script.
-5. Run the script using the command: `python fetch_cis_data.py output_file` where `output_file` is the file name to dump the output to.
-Ideally, this would hint to the cis name and version e.g. azure150.json
+5. Run the script using the command: `python fetch_cis_data.py benchmark_id`
-6. The script will fetch the benchmark data and store it as a local JSON file in the same directory as the script `./output/{output_file}`.
+6. The script will fetch the benchmark data and store it as a local JSON file in the directory `./output/{output_file}`.

 ## Code Explanation

+This section is outdated and might be inacurate.

 The script consists of the following main functions: